An unjust man is an abomination to the just: and he that is upright in the way is abomination to the wicked.

 If you live a godly life in this world for Jesus Christ, you will suffer persecution (II Tim 3:12).
 You live in the perilous times of the last days when even most Christians are deceived compromisers (II Tim 3:1 – 4:4).
 They despise those who are good (II Tim 3:3), and they will turn on you, if you take a stand for holiness in this profane generation.
 They have a form of godliness, but they deny Him any right to govern their lives (II Tim 3:5).

 The righteous are to live separate from the world (Jas 4:4).
 They may not marry spouses from the world of the ungodly (I Cor 7:39; 11:11).
 He drowned the earth with the Flood for the sons of God marrying the daughters of men (Gen 6:1-3).
 It is the bond of Christ’s blood and obedience to God that are the basis of friendship for the righteous (Ps 119:63).

 There is nothing to worry about, fellow saint.
-Jesus Christ has overcome the world (John 16:33)!
-The martyrs in heaven are crying for the day of vengeance, and it is near (Rev 6:9-17)!
-He is coming in flaming fire to destroy all His enemies (II Thess 1:7-10; Jude 1:14-15).
-If any man love not the Lord Jesus Christ, let him be Anathema Maranatha!
+Jesus Christ has overcome the world (John 16:33).
+The martyrs in heaven cry out for the day of vengeance, and it is near (Rev 6:9-17).
+Jesus is coming in flaming fire to destroy all His enemies (II Thes 1:7-10; Jude 1:14-15).
+If any man does not love the Lord Jesus Christ, let him be Anathema Maranatha!